adamparker75/Lumley-U16s/README.md

 Moto E5 using using Google Chrome on Android 8.1

-IPAD 6th Generation using Safari on IOS 13.4
+Ipad 6th Generation using Safari on IOS 13.4

 Iphone 8 using Safari on IOS 13.4